 Farther down the Details window you see the camera settings.

-Even farther down the Details window you will the the GPS coordinates and altitude of the photo.
+Even farther down the Details window you will see the GPS coordinates and altitude of the photo in meters.
 Not all cameras record GPS information.
 Most smart phones do record GPS coordinates provided that feature is turned on.

 ADOBE PHOTOSHOP